nivetharajaa/DAA_Module_21/EX 3A Knight Tour & Count Path.md

 ## Algorithm:
-1.Define all 8 possible moves of a knight using dx and dy arrays.
+1. Define all 8 possible moves of a knight using dx and dy arrays.

-2.Create a queue and enqueue the knight's initial position with distance 0.
+2. Create a queue and enqueue the knight's initial position with distance 0.

-3.Mark the initial position as visited.
+3. Mark the initial position as visited.

 4. While the queue is not empty, dequeue the front cell.

-5.If the current cell is the target position, return its distance.
+5. If the current cell is the target position, return its distance.

-6.For each of the 8 possible knight moves, check if the new position is within bounds and not visited.
+6. For each of the 8 possible knight moves, check if the new position is within bounds and not visited.

 7. If valid, mark it as visited and enqueue it with distance incremented by 1.

 8. Repeat the process until the target is found or the queue becomes empty.

-9.If the target is unreachable, return infinity (inf).
+9. If the target is unreachable, return infinity (inf).

 ## Program: